Akaiti Puna

 Akaitiiti O Te Rangi Puna (born 5 September 1952) is a Cook Islands politician and member of the Cook Islands Parliament.
 She is a member of the Cook Islands Party.
-She is the wife of former Cook Islands Prime Minister Henry Puna.
+She is married to the former Cook Islands Prime Minister Henry Puna and the sister of MP Tukaka Ama.

 Puna was born on Rarotonga and educated at Tereora College and at Auckland Girls' Grammar School in New Zealand.
 She began playing netball at school in New Zealand, and continued on her return to the Cook Islands, playing for Ngatangiia.
 She served as manager for Netball Cook Islands at the 1981 South Pacific Mini Games, and later served on its board.
 From 1972 she worked for Air New Zealand.

-Following her husband's election as Prime Minister in the 2010 election Puna managed their pearl farm on Manihiki.
+Following her husband's election as prime minister in the 2010 election Puna managed their pearl farm on Manihiki.
 When he retired in 2021 in order to take up the job of Secretary General of the Pacific Islands Forum she stood in his former seat of Manihiki in the resulting by-election, and was elected.
+She was elected with 82 votes, beating candidate Munokoa Maraeara of the Democratic Party and Temu Okotai who represented the independents, bringing the Cook Islands Party government majority in the parliament to 13 of the 24 seats.
 She was sworn in as an MP on 31 May 2021.

 She was re-elected at the 2022 Cook Islands general election.
+In February 2024, Puna was appointed Leader of the House of the Cook Islands Parliament.
+She was elected after Pukapuka-Nassau MP Tingika Elikana became the Minister of Foreign Affairs and of Marine Resources.